n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

   - Email notification
 ---

 In this section you can configure all types of email notifications for your document types.
-Easily set employees to be notified when a document has a certain status.
+You can easily setup for employees to be notified when a document has a certain status.

 Go to Settings and open the **Email notification** menu.